 Now its time for us to take a look at https and your website’s google rankings.
 As is the case with most of Googles updates, the HTTPS preference will have an impact on Google rankings.

-You can look at this update and say that Google are penalising sites that only have HTTP and to a certain degree this is true.
+You can look at this update and say that Google is penalising sites that only have HTTP and to a certain degree this is true.

-However that being said, what Google are actually doing is rewarding sites that have HTTPS and therefore better website security with higher rankings.
+However that being said, what Google is actually doing is rewarding sites that have HTTPS and therefore better website security with higher rankings.

 WHEN TO MAKE THE SWITCH: